Dighton Pruning Services

 Understanding ANSI A300 Pruning Standards & Tree Health Assessment Requirements in Dighton

 All structural tree work in Dighton must be performed by an ISA Certified Arborist, following ANSI A300 standards.
-This includes the three-cut method for branches over 2 inches in diameter and prohibits topping, flush cuts, lion's tailing, and over-thinning.
-Tree health assessments evaluate structural integrity, hazard risks (such as dead branches, co-dominant stems, decay, or included bark), and identify diseases or pests in coordination with UMass Extension.
+This includes the three-cut method for branches >2 inches in diameter and prohibits topping, flush cuts, lion’s tailing, and over-thinning.
+Tree health assessments must address structural integrity, hazard identification (such as dead branches, co-dominant stems, decay, or included bark), and pest or disease presence.
 Species-specific timing is critical: oaks are pruned only during the dormant season (November–March) to prevent oak wilt, maples and elms during dormancy to avoid disease, and flowering trees after bloom.
-Certification and ongoing education are required for arborists, with additional credentials for tree risk assessment and municipal work.
+Certification and continuing education are required for arborists, and specialized credentials (such as tree risk assessment) are recommended.
+For complex diagnoses, consult:

 Massachusetts Conservation Commission Requirements for Pruning Near Waterways & Protected Areas

-Pruning or tree work near wetlands, vernal pools, streams, rivers, or ponds in Dighton requires compliance with the Wetlands Protection Act (M.G.L. c.
-131, § 40) and local Conservation Commission review.
-Permits such as a Notice of Intent (NOI) or Request for Determination of Applicability (RDA) are mandatory.
-Environmental assessments must address soil stability, water quality, and root zone protection, with erosion controls and proper debris staging to prevent runoff.
-Seasonal restrictions protect wildlife during nesting (March–August), and cavity trees are evaluated for bat or bird habitat.
-For rare species or sensitive habitats, coordinate with the Mass Division of Fisheries & Wildlife.
-For local permitting, contact the Dighton Conservation Commission
+Tree work near wetlands, vernal pools, streams, rivers, or ponds in Dighton is regulated under the Wetlands Protection Act (M.G.L. c.
+131, § 40).
+Permits (NOI or RDA) are required for activities within buffer zones (25-100 feet).
+Environmental assessments must consider soil stability, water quality, and root zone protection, with erosion controls and careful debris staging to prevent runoff.
+Seasonal restrictions protect nesting wildlife (March–August), and cavity trees may require coordination with the Mass Division of Fisheries & Wildlife for rare species.
+For site-specific requirements and permit applications:

 979 Somerset Avenue, Dighton, MA 02715